Cultured Guru Logo

 Instructions

 1. Brown the butter in a small saucepan until bubbly, and dark golden.
-Stir it continuously, careful to not burn it.
-Add the cinnamon, and nutmeg and mix well.
+Stir it continuously, careful not to burn it.
+Add the pumpkin pie spice and mix well.
 Remove from heat and allow the butter to cool completely to room temperature.

 2. In a separate bowl, combine the dry ingredients flour, baking soda, baking powder, and salt.